 Managing risks in your workplace can make it easier to obtain insurance, but it also makes good business sense.
 It can reduce costs that insurance does not cover including your insurance excess and the cost of replacing staff, sick pay, bad publicity, inconvenience and fines.

 You should have effective health and safety policies and procedures in place to help ensure a safe working environment.
-See further information on risk assessments with the Health and Safety Executive for Northern Ireland (HSENI).
+See Health and Safety Executive for Northern Ireland (HSENI) guidance on risk assessments.

 You can minimise other business risks by: